HDorian/lseg_devops_terraform/README.md

 # Terraform 3-Tier Architecture Module
+!This is a work in progress, it is not finished!
 This Terraform module sets up a **highly modular, best-practices** 3-tier architecture in AWS, including:

 - **Compute Layer** (Auto Scaling Groups, Load Balancers)